Emergency preparedness, resilience and response

 Live ward evacuation exercises

-In September we carried out two live evacuation exercises at Hartlepool Hospital and North Tees Hospital with Cleveland Fire Brigade.
+We have carried out a number of live evacuation exercises at both University of North Tees and University of Hartlepool Hospitals in partnership with Cleveland Fire Brigade.

 CBRN training in A&E